This blog article is the fourth of a series intended to document the inner workings of the Simba backtesting spreadsheet. The objective is two-fold:

 Some of the points about LibreOffice were really not obvious (e.g. row heights, avoid constant value with percentage sign), and chart displays remain imperfect.

-The last two points are the most troublesome, and the author has troubles finding a proper balance.
+The last two points are the most troublesome, and the author has some difficulties finding a proper balance between Excel ease of use and LibreOffice compatibility.
 Some of the charts do have a somewhat dynamic title (matching the most typical use), while others have a static title which is overly generic… Ideas welcome.

 Spreadsheet download – link and analytics